-ORDINANCE 2018 - 43
+ORDINANCE 2019 - 34

-AN ORDINANCE OF NASSAU COUNTY, FLORIDA REZONING APPROXIMATELY 40.69 ACRES OF REAL PROPERTY LOCATED ON THE NORTH AND SOUTH SIDES OF WILLIAM BURGESS BLVD.
-BETWEEN HARVESTER STREET AND HARTS ROAD, FROM OPEN RURAL (OR) TO PLANNED UNIT DEVELOPMENT (PUD).
-PROVIDING FOR FINDINGS; AND PROVIDING AN EFFECTIVE DATE.
+AN ORDINANCE AMENDING ORDINANCE NO. 2018-43, WHICH REZONED AND RECLASSIFIED PROPERTY TO A ZONING CLASSIFICATION OF PLANNED UNIT DEVELOPMENT (PUD) KNOWN AS "NASSAU STATION"; MODIFYING THE PRELIMINARY DEVELOPMENT PLAN; MODIFYING THE PUD CONDITIONS; PROVIDING FOR FINDINGS; AND PROVIDING AN EFFECTIVE DATE.

-WHEREAS, Cook Family Haverstick LLC is the owner of a portion of one parcel comprising +/-40.69 acres identified as Tax Parcel # 08-2N-27-0000-0002-0000 by virtue of Deed recorded at O.R.
-2022, page 1459 of the Public Records of Nassau County, Florida; and

-WHEREAS Cook Family Haverstick LLC have authorized Gregory E. Matovina to file Application R18-008 to rezone the land described herein; and

-WHEREAS, the Nassau County Planning and Zoning Board, after due notice conducted a public hearing on October 2, 2018, 2018 and voted to recommend approval of R18-008 to the Commission; and

-WHEREAS, taking into consideration the above recommendations, the Commission finds that such rezoning is consistent with the 2030 Comprehensive Plan and the orderly development of Nassau County; and

-WHEREAS, the proposed Planned Unit Development (PUD) zoning complies with the underlying Future Land Use Map (FLUM) designations of Medium Density Residential (MDR), High Density Residential (HDR), Recreation (REC) and Conservation (CSV I); and

-WHEREAS, the Board of County Commissioners held a public hearing on November 26, 2018; and

-WHEREAS, public notice of all hearings has been provided in accordance with Chapters 125 Florida Statutes and the Nassau County Land Development Code.

-NOW, THEREFORE, BE IT ORDAINED BY THE BOARD OF COUNTY COMMISSIONERS OF NASSAU COUNTY, FLORIDA, AS FOLLOWS:
+- WHEREAS, the Board of County Commissioners adopted Ordinance 2018-43 on November 26, 2018 creating the "Nassau Station Planned Unit Development (PUD)"; and - WHEREAS, Patriot Ridge LLP is the owner of one parcel comprising +/-36.39 acres identified as Tax Parcel # and 08-2N-27-0000-0002-0040 by virtue of Deed recorded at O.R.
+2246, page 39 of the Public Records of Nassau County, Florida; and - WHEREAS, Patriot Ridge LLP has authorized Gregory E. Matovina to file Application PUD19-007; and - WHEREAS, the Nassau County Planning and Zoning Board, after due notice conducted a public hearing on November 19, 2019 and voted to recommend approval of PUD19-007 to the Commission; and - WHEREAS, taking into consideration the above recommendations, the Commission finds that such rezoning is consistent with the 2030 Comprehensive Plan and the orderly development of Nassau County; and - WHEREAS, the proposed PUD amendment complies with the underlying Future Land Use Map (FLUM) designations of Medium Density Residential (MDR), High Density Residential (HDR) and Conservation (CSV I); and - WHEREAS, the Board of County Commissioners held a public hearing on December 9, 2019; and - WHEREAS, public notice of all hearings has been provided in accordance with Chapters 125 Florida Statutes and the Nassau County Land Development Code. - NOW, THEREFORE, BE IT ORDAINED BY THE BOARD OF COUNTY COMMISSIONERS OF NASSAU COUNTY, FLORIDA, AS FOLLOWS:

 SECTION 1.
-FINDINGS.
+FINDINGS

-That the proposed rezoning to Planned Unit Development (PUD) is generally consistent with the goals, objectives and policies of the 2030 Comprehensive Plan, in particular Policies FL.01.02 (A,B,E,G), FL.08.04, FL.08.05 and CS.02.10.
+That the proposed amendment to the Nassau Station PUD is generally consistent with the goals, objectives and policies of the 2030 Comprehensive Plan in particular Policies FL.01.02 (B,G), FL.02.05, FL.08.04, FL.08.05, FL.08.06, FL.09.05, FL.10.01 and FL.10.06.

 SECTION 2.
-PROPERTY REZONED
+PUD AMENDED